beanbag-code/OpenVR/README.md

 The software side is where things get intresting.

-to understand you must first understand the limitations.
+To understand you must first understand the limitations.
 First of all, macOS does not natively support VR Rendering.
 So the option in X-Plane to render for a headset does not even exsit on Mac.
 Next, the most poular app for interfacing with X-Plane is OpenTrack.
 From What I saw it is natively for Windows.
 I did not try to get it to work on Mac, it might be posible, but I opted to make my own tracking code.

-Now that you now these limitations, here are all the parts for the software.
+Now that you understand these limitations, here are all the parts for the software.
 I will list them in runtime order.
-First the Audrino with the MPU records the rotation of the head and sends it over serial to the computer. it is recived by the program VRTrack.
-VRTrack Takes the data and corrects it and sends it over UDP port to X-Plane 12.
+First the Audrino with the MPU records the rotation of the head and sends it over serial to the computer.
+It is recived by the program VRTrack.
+VRTrack takes the data, corrects it and sends it over UDP port to X-Plane 12.
-In my origninal idea VRTrack was going to use AprilTag detection for drift coreection, however the IMU I chose drifts little, so I just commented it all out.
+In my origninal idea, VRTrack would use AprilTag detection for drift coreection, however the IMU I chose drifts little, so I just commented it all out.
 It is still mostly there if you want it back.

-Next X_plane recoves the data and turns the pilot's head in the sim accordingly. it then just renders the scene like normal.
+Next X-Plane recoves the data and turns the pilot's head in the sim accordingly.
+It then just renders the scene like normal.
-In the background there is a app running called FreeVR. it records the screen, and then aplys lenscorections and makes it so that it shows two eyes.
+In the background there is a app running called FreeVR. it records the screen, and then applies lens corections and makes it so that it shows two eyes.
-The window fo FreeVR is put full screen onto the VR headset screen where it is veiwed through lenes.
+The window for FreeVR is put full screen onto the VR headset screen where it is veiwed through lenes.

 Got all that?

 Alright so here is how you build your own headet.
-First Reveiw the Bill Of Materials and purchuse all the parts.
+First reveiw the Bill Of Materials and purchuse all the parts.
 <img width="4032" height="3024" alt="IMG_5944" src="https://github.com/user-attachments/assets/c4421f6e-30af-4631-a5c3-acf8221b2306" />

 Next print 1x Light-Hood, 1x Main-body, 1x Screen-Holder, 2x Lens-Holders, 1x Arduino-Holder, 1x Lid, and at least 4x Strap-Holders in PLA/PETG.
 <img width="4032" height="3024" alt="IMG_5942" src="https://github.com/user-attachments/assets/f455fb6b-41d7-4287-abd1-b9f3a21952d2" />

 Next print the Eye-Mask in TPU.
-(Note: This part been specificaly desgined to fit my face, if you wish to custimise it for yourself, use the fusion 360 file to edit to model, Scan your face and replace my face scan with yours.)
+(Note: This part been specificaly desgined to fit my face, if you wish to customize it for yourself, use the Fusion-360 file to edit to model.
+I photoscanned my face and used the 3d model to cut out the shape.
+You could feasibly do the same.)
 <img width="3024" height="4032" alt="IMG_5943" src="https://github.com/user-attachments/assets/bd9ee244-b9ee-47aa-935f-06b10d849f49" />

-Once you have all the parts you are ready to assemble.
+Once you have all the parts, you are ready to assemble.
 <img width="3024" height="4032" alt="IMG_5941" src="https://github.com/user-attachments/assets/1cc5f8ee-68fc-4a89-ab58-0a814faea4cf" />

 Here is what fastening peices you will need.